councilsoft/CouncilSoft.BootstrapAlert/README.md

     @Html.Raw(Html.RenderAlertMessageContainer())

-Note that this renders out a <div> tag, in which all messages will be published.
+Note that this renders out a &lt;div&gt; tag, in which all messages will be published.